-Prerequisites: MAT 514.
+Prerequisites: MAT 414.

 Course Description: We will discuss transform methods, both continuous and discrete for representing and analyzing functions.
 We begin with the Fourier analysis which is a classical tool in applied mathematics and devote the second part of the course to wavelets.
 Wavelets were developed in the last 20 years finding applications in signal processing, numerical analysis, astronomy and physics.
-We will cover Chapters 1-7 from the text.
+We will cover selected sections from Chapters 1-5 from the text.
 Main topics are: inner product spaces, Fourier series, Fourier transform, Discrete Fourier transform, Haar wavelets, wavelet transforms, multiresolution analysis.

-Exams, Homeworks, Final Exam: There will be two 55 min exams and a cumulative final exam given in this course.
-Homework will be given every week. and will be handed in; selected problems will be graded.
+Exams, Homeworks, Final Exam: There will be two 1 hr exams and a cumulative final exam given in this course.
+Homework will be given every week and will be handed in.
 Dates of the exams will be announced approximately a week before the exam.
-Final Exam: Wednesday December 17, 12:45-2:45 pm.
+Final Exam: Friday May 1, 10:15-12:15 pm.

-Course Grades: Course grades will be determined by: homework=35%, 2 exams=40%, final exam=25%.
+Course Grades: Course grades will be determined by: homework= 35%, 2 exams= 40%, final exam= 25%.
 There will be no make-up exams for any reason.
 A missed test counts as zero unless the student presents a note from the doctor or from the dean's office stating explicitly that the student was not able to attend.
 With the note, the final exam grade will be used to fill the missing grade.
 Everyone is required to take the final exam.